 Getting a diagnosis of chronic fatigue syndrome (CFS/ME) has not been easy and many patients wait months or even years to find out what is wrong.
 This is because under the NHS, the diagnosis of CFS/ME relies on ruling out all other causes of the patient’s symptoms.
-It’s therefore really good news that a study published yesterday in the British Medical Journal shows that the Perrin method of diagnosis is very accurate.
+It’s therefore really good news that a study published yesterday in the British Medical Journal shows that Dr Perrin’s aid to diagnosis is very accurate.

 Osteopathic method of diagnosis beats the NHS method hands-down